Gravesend West railway station: The station today

-The greater part of the station was demolished in 1991, with the remaining section of viaduct and bridge over West Street going in September 2006, having previously been reprieved in 2001.
-The North Downs Railway Society managed, however, to recover the platform canopy supports from Gravesend West station and this has been installed on the Spa Valley Railway at Groombridge.
+The greater part of the station was demolished in 1991, with the remaining section of viaduct and bridge over West Street going in September 2006, having been reprieved in 2001.
+The North Downs Railway Society managed, however, to recover the platform canopy supports from Gravesend West station, which have been installed at Groombridge on the Spa Valley Railway.
 This leaves the Pier as the only remaining structure.